My Y is Every Y

 - Valid for active, full facility YMCA members

-- On a monthly basis, nationwide member visitors must use their home Y at least 50% of the time
+- On a monthly basis, nationwide member visitors must use their home Y more than 50% of the time

 - Program-only participants and special memberships are not eligible for Nationwide Membership